bugbakery/audapolis/CONTRIBUTING.md

 ### Report a bug

-Oops 😅 Thank you for catching this bug 🐛.
+Oops 😅 Thank you for catching a bug 🐛.
 Please report this bug to us:

 1. Ensure the bug was not already reported by searching through our [Issues](https://github.com/audapolis/audapolis/issues).